Key Takeaways

 “Driving while pregnant is equivalent to a 42 percent relative increase in crash risk.”

-Pregnancy and the risk of a traffic crash, CMAJ, 2014
+Pregnancy & risk of a traffic crash, CMAJ, 2014

-Comparable to risk of driving while talking hands-free cell phone
+Comparable to risk of driving while talking hands-free phone

 “The maximum risk for cannabis intoxication alone, unmixed with alcohol or other drugs, appears to be more comparable to risks such as talking on a hands-free cellphone (legal in all states) than to driving with a BAC above 0.08, let alone the rapidly-rising risks at higher BACs.”

-Driving while stoned: Issues and policy options, BOTEC Analysis/SSRN white paper, 2018
+Driving while stoned: Issues & policy options, BOTEC Analysis/SSRN white paper, 2018

 If cannabis intoxication is the same risk factor as a hands-free cell phone, does it amount to marijuana DUI?

-Compare to texting and driving: collision risk 23 times greater for texting and driving
+Compare: texting & driving collision risk 23 times greater

 “When the drivers texted, their collision risk was 23 times greater than when not texting.”